designsystemsinternational/mechanic/decisions/01-new-animation-api.md

 The new animation API comes with a new setting:

-- `frameRate` (default: `60`) is a number that can be used to change the number of frames per second that the design function is called in `animation` mode.
+- `frameRate` (default: `60`) is a number that can be used to change the number of frames per second that the design function is called.

 The argument syntax is also changing slightly by placing the `frame`, `done` and the new `drawLoop` functions as root properties of the design function argument object.
 We are also removing the need for passing the element into these callbacks except for `engine-svg` where it is needed.